Stage 4: Transition to Scale

 We have invited a teaching hospital in Ghana called Korle-Bu teaching hospital to conduct End of Term Evaluation.
 The report of that evaluation proved that the innovation has worked

-Education, Democracy, Human Rights, and Governance and Water Sanitation and Hygiene (WASH)
+Education, Democracy, Human Rights, and Governance, Water Sanitation and Hygiene (WASH) and 1 MoreSEE ALL

 Funds Raised to Date